Managing Bufferbloat in Cloud Storage Systems: Designing a Dynamic Admission Control

-The most important challenge to employ the Queuing Budget Adjusting CoDel algorithm in a storage system is that the parameter $Target$ is completely workload-dependent, meaning that different workloads need a different value of $Target$ to operate under acceptable performance.
-This means that the algorithm needs parameter tuning for every different workload to work at the desired performance state.
-However, when the workload is dynamic and unstable, having predefined and fixed CoDel parameters is proved to be difficult.
-Consequently, the storage system requires an auto-tuning and adaptive algorithm that can overcome these issues.
-For this matter, we propose the SlowFast CoDel, an adaptive version of CoDel, in the next section.
+Queuing Budget Adjusting CoDel adjusts the throttle queuing budget based on the latency of the backend and a given target latency.
+However, the target latency parameter depends on the workload, meaning that different workloads need different target latency values to operate as desired.
+This means the algorithm needs parameter tuning for every workload to work at the desired performance state.
+However, when the workload is dynamic and unstable, having predefined fixed CoDel parameters is proved to be difficult.

-\subsection{SlowFast\_CoDel}
+In order to overcome this issue, we propose the SlowFast CoDel, an adaptive dual-loop control mechanism.
+In the core of SlowFast CoDel, Queuing Budget Adjusting CoDel adjusts the queuing budget in every interval (Fast Loop), and a slower loop with longer intervals, called \textbf{Target Adjusting Loop (Slow Loop)}, adjusts the target latency of the Fast Loop.

+\subsection{SlowFast CoDel}

+SlowFast CoDel needs to adapt and optimize itself based on two variables namely "backend latency and throughput".
+Optimizing a system based on two variables can be a difficult task.
+Typical methods for such optimizations are Gradient Descent and Newton's method.
+In such methods, the algorithm tries to minimize/maximize an objective function (of variables) in iterative steps.
+In every step, the algorithm updates the controlling variables.

+There are many examples of using gradient descent in a wide variety of systems.
+For example, Wang et al. \cite{wang2021asynchronous} investigate an asynchronous gradient descent algorithm for resource allocation in distributed systems, and Kalanat et al. proposes algorithms to find optimized actions in social networks \cite{kalanat2020action, kalanat2020extracting}.
+However, using iterative gradient descent in storage systems can complicate the system and increase the computation overhead.
+Moreover, gradient descent algorithms are unstable in low-level systems like the storage backend.
+The reason is that storage backend behavior can be very noisy due to different factors such as background tasks, type of storage device, faults in devices, etc.

-To make the CoDel parameter (target) adaptive, we designed SlowFast CoDel (SF\_CoDel) algorithm.
-This algorithm consists of two separate optimization loops, namely fast or inner and slow or outer Loop.
+In such unstable noisy systems, a dual-loop control algorithm can work more efficiently with stability.
+In a dual-loop control algorithm, one loop tries to optimize one variable by adjusting the system's parameters, and a second loop tries to optimize the other variable by adjusting the parameters of the first loop.
+We designed SlowFast CoDel as a dual-loop control algorithm.
+SlowFast CoDel algorithm consists of two separate optimization loops, namely fast (inner) and slow (outer) loops.
 Figure \ref{fig:sf_codel} shows the structure of this algorithm.